KristofferLarsson5/Temperature-and-Humitidy-System/README.md

 Step 2: Download the micropython firmware, you will get a uf2 file, be sure to chose the latest from **releases** category: https://micropython.org/download/rp2-pico-w/

-Step 3: Connect your raspberry pi to your computer by using the micro-usb cable.
+Step 3: Connect your raspberry pi pico to your computer by using the micro-usb cable.

 Step 4: While holding the BOOTSEL key on the raspberry, connect to your computer.
 Release the button after you see a new drive with the name RPI-RP2.